mk360/feh-showdown/README.md

-A Preact App where you build the teams you use to play the [https://github.com/mk360/feh/tree/integration](main game).
+A Preact App where you build the teams you use to play the [main game](https://github.com/mk360/feh/tree/integration).